-- water-dependent future A. Existing uses or water-dependent anticipated uses by Comprehensive Plan shall not be preempted or restricted by non-water-dependent determining whether or not a use preempts or restricts a water-dependent use, the following shall be considered: - Water-related uses accessory to and in conjunction with water-dependent uses. - 2.
+- water-dependent A. Existing future uses or water-dependent uses anticipated by the Comprehensive Plan shall not be preempted or restricted by non-water-dependent uses.
+In determining whether or not a use preempts or restricts a water-dependent use, the following shall be considered: - 1.
+Water-related uses accessory to and in conjunction with water-dependent uses. - 2.
 Temporary or mobile uses such as parking lots or temporary storage areas.